 The main mooks in the hell section are zombie bokoblins.
 Who probably killed them in the first place?
 You did.

-Also, just why does Koloktos giggle like a child when you kill it?
-Considering that it runs on souls, it could easily have been powered with the souls of children!
+Just why does Koloktos giggle like a child when you kill it?
+Considering that it runs on souls, it could easily have been powered with the souls of children.

-This gets far worse if you know that Nintendo actually based this place on The Spider's Thread, and old Japanese story about a condemned murderer and rapist who was offered one more change at freedom by Bhudda...by climbing a spider's thread out of hell.
+This gets far worse if you know that Nintendo actually based this place on The Spider's Thread, an old Japanese story about a condemned murderer and rapist who was offered one more chance at freedom by Bhudda... by climbing a spider's thread out of hell.
 Yes, that part in the game is based off this story.
-Not only that, but in the story the other souls who are damned to Hell try climbing out along with this criminal, only for the criminal to shake the rope and for everyone else to fall back into the pits of hell. ...Sound familiar?
-But what pushes this over the edge is that, yes the Bokoblins are based on the "damned souls" from this story, the lower level is based on hell and the upper level is based on heaven...but also, in the story, it's said that Hell is filled with rivers of blood. ....Think about what the lower level looks like in the game...and let the horror sink it...
+Not only that, but in the story, the other souls who are damned to Hell try climbing out along with this criminal, only for the criminal to shake the rope and for everyone else to fall back into the pits of hell. ...Sound familiar?
+But what pushes this over the edge is that, yes, the Bokoblins are based on the "damned souls" from this story, the lower level is based on hell and the upper level is based on heaven... but also, in the story, it's said that Hell is filled with rivers of blood. ....Think about what the lower level looks like in the game... and let the horror sink it...